Close

 Continuity of education

-Eligible high school students can take classes online with DODEA Virtual School, including during transitions to a new school, to support continuity of education.
-And Advanced Placement classes are offered either in person or online.
+Eligible high school students can take classes online with DoDEA Virtual School, including during transitions to a new school, to support continuity of education.
+Advanced Placement classes are offered either in person or online.

-There are currently 160 schools in 11 foreign countries, seven states, Guam and Puerto Rico.
-That’s a big area to cover, so the schools are grouped into three regions:
+There are currently 160 schools in 12 foreign countries, seven states, Guam and Puerto Rico.
+Schools are organized into three geographic regions:

 • Americas